Eldelshell/amforeas/README.md

 # Amforeas

+The Greek word for ‘amphora’, a type of container usually found on ancient ships.

 ## A RESTful Interface for JDBC

 Amforeas is a Java server which provides CRUD operations over any JDBC supported RDBMS using REST.